-The newest artist at Sorelle is April Hammock, a Connecticut-based abstract painter, whose work is comprised of brilliant colors and frenzied clusters of organic shapes and brush strokes, seemingly tangled in one another.
+The newest artist at Sorelle is April Hammock, a Louisiana-based abstract painter, whose work is comprised of brilliant colors and frenzied clusters of organic shapes and brush strokes, seemingly tangled in one another.

 At the age of four, April and her family moved to New Orleans, Louisiana, and she went on to receive her MFA in Painting and Drawing from Louisiana State University.
 The unique, rich artistic culture of New Orleans along with the beautiful landscapes were influential factors in April's pursuing a lifelong career as an artist.